-17. Ni Sultana Re from Pyar Ka Mausam – It’s indeed a very rare composition of Bollywood ever, best noticed for its unique rendering by Rafi and Lata.
+17. Ni Sultana Re from Pyar Ka Mausam – I think it’s the first recorded duet of Lata Mangeshkar and Mohammed Rafi in R. D. Burman’s composition.
+It’s indeed a very rare composition of Bollywood ever, best noticed for its unique rendering by Rafi and Lata.
 Both the singers crooned it amazingly well by bringing high variations in pitches from low note to high and in reverse order, and Asha Parekh and Shashi Kapoor too danced pretty well.
 Majrooh Sultanpuri wrote the song.
 The film director repeated the film sequences from his hit film, Dil Dekhe Dekho, filmed on Asha Parekh and Shammi Kapoor (Yaar Chulbula Hai).
 Asha appeared in both these sequences, while Shammi’s younger brother appeared in Version no: 2.
 What a strange co-incidence!

 18. Panna Ki Tamanna Hai Kii from Heera Panna – A very popular duet pictured on Zeenat Aman and Dev Anand, its music composed by R. D. Burman is still popular.
 Its lovely lyrics were written by Anand Bakshi who regularly worked with R. D. The duet was sung by Lata Mangeshkar and Kishore Kumar.
 In this particular song, Zeenat Aman tries to con Dev Anand with her sweet words to find something precious in his car.